 It happened.
 You got the email and now the agent has set up a call. 🎉 Your heart probably hasn’t stopped beating and your palms are sweating.
 This is YOUR moment!
 Don’t let all those questions you were going to ask an agent escape you when you pick up the phone.

 Catch your breath.
 And let’s prepare for the time when the call comes–because it’s GOING to come!
 And when it does, you’re going to be ready. 🙌 Learn the 25 most important questions to ask an agent below.

 25 Important Questions to Ask an Agent when You Get an Offer:

-The call you’ve been waiting for has finally happened: an agent ACTUALLY wants to represent you! 😆 But before you say yes, there’s some vital questions to ask an agent and you don’t want the excitement to trip you up.
+The call you’ve been waiting for has finally happened: an agent ACTUALLY wants to represent you! 😆 But before you say yes, there are some vital questions to ask an agent and you don’t want the excitement to trip you up.

 Questions about Their Business: